-How to: Photograph Closeup Images
+How to Photograph Close-Up Images

-TIP 3: Look for Patterns and Colors
+TIP 3: Look for Colors, Patterns, and Repetition

-TIP 4: Highlight Texture
+TIP 4: Highlight Texture with Directional Light

 Tamron Lenses for Close-up Photography